-The next series of Saturday Skills Workshops will be held later this year.
+The next series of Saturday Skills Workshops will be held SATURDAY OCTOBER 28 2017.

 The ESL/LLN Skills Symposium run by Central Institute of Technology was held on Saturday October 10.
 Information on the workshops and how to register for the Symposium was sent to you via email.
 Registration was free for Read Write Now tutors.
 About 25 RWN tutors took up the invitation and feedback has been very positive.

 Read Write Now offers specialist workshops throughout the year for tutors to attend to increase their skills base and expand their personal and professional networks.
 Centrally based workshops are conducted throughout the year and local workshops are organised by Regional Coordinators.
 Over the last 15 years, speakers such as Glenn Capelli, Robert Plumb, Dr John Clarkson, Dr Kathryn Trees, Dr Samina Yasmeen and Ian Lillico have provided keynote addresses and/or run 2 hour workshops for our volunteer tutors.
 Workshop topics such as Dyslexia, Right Brain Thinking, Understanding Islam, Memory Skills, Specialist ESL training, Learning Difficulties and Special Needs, Multiple Intelligences, Spelling Techniques, Internet Navigation, Computing, Writing, Blogs and Wikis, Reading and Numeracy have all been on offer to the volunteers.